byronlun/vueGold/README.md

 # vueGold
-try to achieve gold with vue
+Try to achieve gold with vue